darthguinea/godeploy/README.md

 You can create multiple change sets, it will keep incrementing the counter at the end of the change set name.

+_*Note*_: One cool feature is that this will not update any paramters that you DO NOT pass in, i.e. if you are updating a network stack, don't pass in the Cidr block and it will not be updated.

 ## Examples:
 List cloudformation stacks and their respective change sets:
 ```